-If you are considering appealing a family law case call AAA Family Law at 407-260-6001 and schedule a free initial thirty-minute consultation at our Altamonte Springs office or by phone.
+If you are considering appealing a family law case call AAA Family Law at 407-260-6001 and schedule an initial consultation at our Altamonte Springs office or by phone.
 At the consultation: (a) you will explain the case that you want to appeal, (b) I will discuss what can be done under Florida family law and present you with a legal action plan.
 Then I will quote you a fixed retainer fee (not an hourly rate whose total cost is unpredictable).

 Our retainer fees for family law appeals of final orders in Florida range between $3,000 and $5,000 depending on their level of complexity.
 For non-final orders they are between $2,000 and $4,000.
 See Family Lawyer Retainer Fees for more information.